-3.2 Detection of Mobile Genetic Elements and Association to Antimicrobial Resistance Genes
+Detection of Mobile Genetic Elements and Association to Antimicrobial Resistance Genes

 Known resistance plasmid replicon types of Enterobacterales including IncFIB, IncFIA, IncFII, IncB/O, and IncHI1B were observed in all strains following analysis with PlasmidFinder (data not shown).
-The β-lactamase gene, $bla{CTX-M-15}$, was the only resistance gene associated with plasmids (IncFII_pKP91 and/or IncFIB(K)1_Kpn3) in four K. pneumoniae strains upon further analysis (Table 2).
-The IS6 family elements (IS6100) have been reported to play a pivotal role in the dissemination of resistance determinants in Gram-negative bacteria (Partridge et al., 2018), and were observed in 211 relation to the dfrA14b resistance gene in all five K. pneumoniae strains (Table 2).
-The $bla{CTX-M-14}$ and

-- sul2 resistance genes were related to the ISEcp1 element within the IS1380 family in one E. coli and - 213 three K. pneumoniae strains, respectively, whilst one S. fonticola strain carried a sul2 gene that was - related to IS110 (Table 2).
-One E. coli strain carried the qnrS1 resistance gene that was related to - ISKra4.
-Other insertion sequences detected belonged predominantly to the IS3 and IS110 families (data not shown), with one K. pneumoniae strain carrying the bla{SHV-80} broad spectrum β -lactamase that was - related to IS3 (Table 2).
-In all K. pneumoniae strains (n=5) where the qnrB1 resistance gene was - present, association to Tn5403 were seen (Table 1).
-In one E. coli and five K. pneumoniae strains, - integron In191 was observed, with dfrA14 in the cassette array (Table 2).
+The $\beta$ -lactamase gene, $bla{CTX-M-15}$ , was the only resistance gene associated with plasmids (IncFII\pKP91 and/or IncFIB(K)\1\Kpn3) in four K. pneumoniae strains upon further analysis (Table 3).
+The IS6 family elements (IS6100) have been reported to play a pivotal role in the dissemination of resistance determinants in gram-negative bacteria (Partridge et al., 2018), and were observed in relation to the dfrA14b resistance gene in all five K. pneumoniae strains (Table 3).
+The blaCTX-M-14 and sul2 resistance genes were related to the ISEcp1 element within the IS1380 family in one E. coli and three K. pneumoniae strains, respectively, while one S. fonticola strain carried a sul2 gene that was related to IS110 (Table 3).
+One E. coli strain carried the qnrS1 resistance gene that was related to ISKra4.
+Other insertion sequences detected belonged predominantly to the IS3 and IS110 families (data not shown), with one K. pneumoniae strain carrying the blashv-80 broad spectrum $\beta$ -lactamase that was related to IS3 (Table 3).
+In all K. pneumoniae strains (n=5) where the qnrB1 resistance gene was present, association to Tn5403 was seen (Table 1).
+In one E. coli and five K. pneumoniae strains, integron In191 was observed, with dfrA14 in the cassette array (Table 3).

-220 3.3 In Silico Analysis of Serotypes, Multi-locus Sequence Types and Virulence Factors
+In silico Analysis of Serotypes, Multi-Locus Sequence Types, and Virulence Factors